pal-ayaya/palia-leaks/index.md

 ### Beach walker coastline

 This area includes a gazebo with a pier, and some static [Beach Walkers](#new-hunting-creature-codename-beach-walker).
-Possibly a a setup for promotional renders?
+Possibly a setup for promotional renders?

 <video src="./files/elderwood_beach.mov" controls style="width: 100%"></video>